tsabunkar/mean_first_project_messages_auth/readme.txt

 public firstsName?: string,

-? --(means)--> these properties is optional, we r not forcing the end-client to enter this property,if end-client not define this prop then value will be undefined
+? --(means)--> these properties is optional, we r not forcing the end-client to enter value for this property while creating object using C.I, if end-client not define this prop then value will be undefined

 ============================================================